Edit individual files on remote hosts

-Once you've set up synchronization with a remote host, you can open individual files directly from the remote host and edit them in PyCharm, without adding/downloading them to a local project.
+Once you have set up synchronization with a remote host, you can open individual files directly from the remote host and edit them in PyCharm, without adding/downloading them to a local project.

 Debugging, refactorings, and some other PyCharm features are not supported for such files.
-To take advantage of advanced PyCharm functionality, consider including the files into a project, see Accessing Files on Web Servers for details.
+To take advantage of advanced PyCharm functionality, consider including the files into a project, see Access files on web servers for details.

 Edit a file on a remote host